mcveanlab/mccortex/README.md

 Code should compile on mac/linux with clang/gcc without errors or warnings.

 Code is organised as:
 * libs/            included library code from other projects / third party code
+* src/global       code used everywhere
-* src/basic     files that do not depend on MAX_KMER_SIZE
+* src/basic        utility functions
-* src/kmer      files that need recompiling based on different MAX_KMER_SIZE
+* src/paths        path information
+* src/graph*       de Bruijn graph
+* src/graph_paths* graph+path interactions + path io
-* src/tools     complex operations performed on the graph
+* src/tools*       complex operations performed on the graph
-* src/commands  one file per cortex command ctx_COMMAND
+* src/commands*    one file per cortex command ctx_COMMAND
-* src/main      files with a main function go in here
+* src/main*        files with a main function go in here

+* = files that need recompiling based on different MAX_KMER_SIZE

 Files only link to files that are above them in the list above.
 E.g. src/kmer/* files only include files in src/kmer/, src/basic/ and libs/.